raviumadi/biosonix/_posts/recipes/2023-09-10-Sweet-And-Sour-Lime-Pickles.md

 ---
 layout: post
-title: "Sweet And Sour Lemon Pickles"
+title: "Sweet And Sour Lime Pickles"
 date: 2023-09-10 12:49:06 +0200
 categories: recipes
 author: Ravi Umadi
 permalink: /:title/
-excerpt: A delicious recipe for one of the most common Indian condiments, the lemon pickles.
+excerpt: A delicious recipe for one of the most common Indian condiments, the lime pickles.
 tags: [Indian pickles, family recipe]
 ---

-Sweet lemon pickles are among the most commonly known pickle types from India.
-These are easy to prepare and preserve in warm conditions since the boiling and added sugar reduce the free water content.
-Lemon pickles go well with all kinds of chapati - vegetable curry meals.
-Lemon pickles make even the most bland food taste amazingly delicious.
+Sweet lime pickles are among the most commonly known pickle types from India.
+These are easy to prepare and preserve in warm conditions since the boiling and added sugar reduce the free water content. lime pickles go well with all kinds of chapati - vegetable curry meals. lime pickles make even the most bland food taste amazingly delicious.
 Try them with your favourite meals or even plain rice.
-Lastly, lemon pickles are also a common kitchen remedy for sour throat.
+Lastly, lime pickles are also a common kitchen remedy for sour throat.

 ## Ingredients
-- Semi ripe lemons 250g
+- Semi ripe limes 250g
 - Garlic 1 bulb
 - Salt and Sugar
 - Cloves 10